Marie Hilliard Appointed to OPTN Ethics Committee

-BROOMALL, Pa., June 22, 2026—Dr. Marie T. Hilliard, RN, NCBC Senior Ethicist, has been appointed to the Ethics Committee of the Organ Procurement and Transplantation Network (OPTN), a regulatory agency responsible to the federal Health Resources and Services Administration (HRSA).
-Dr. Hilliard will serve as an At Large member, joining eighteen other professionals including other At Large and regional representatives of the U.S. As an At Large member, Dr. Hilliard will represent the general membership or the public on issues of interest or concern.
+BROOMALL, Pa., June 22, 2026—Dr. Marie T. Hilliard, RN, Senior Ethicist at The National Catholic Bioethics Center (NCBC), has been appointed to the Ethics Committee of the Organ Procurement and Transplantation Network (OPTN), a regulatory agency responsible to the federal Health Resources and Services Administration (HRSA).
+Dr. Hilliard will serve as an At Large member, joining eighteen other professionals including other At Large and regional representatives of the United States.
+As an At Large member, Dr. Hilliard will represent the general membership or the public on issues of interest or concern.
 The Ethics Committee guides the OPTN Board of Directors concerning OPTN policies and practices related to organ donation, procurement, distribution, allocation, and transplantation so they are consistent with ethical principles.

 ###